We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 In a review of test-tube and animal studies, quercetin was found to suppress cell growth and induce cell death in prostate cancer cells.

 Other test-tube and animal studies observed that the compound had similar effects in liver, lung, breast, bladder, blood, colon, ovarian, lymphoid, and adrenal cancer cells.

 Though these findings are promising, human studies are needed before quercetin can be recommended as an alternative treatment for cancer.

 May lower your risk of chronic brain disorders

 Coffee is a popular beverage that has been linked to a lower risk of Alzheimer’s disease.
-In fact, research shows that quercetin, not caffeine, is the primary compound in coffee that is responsible for its potential protective effects against this illness (

 Though these findings are promising, more research in humans is needed.

 High blood pressure affects 1 in 3 American adults.
 It raises your risk of heart disease — the leading cause of death in the United States.

 When mice with high blood pressure were given quercetin daily for 5 weeks, their systolic and diastolic blood pressure values (the upper and lower numbers) decreased by an average of